OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 ## Background

-We started the ICGC ARGO project (https://platform.icgc-argo.org/) in mid 2019, and it's still on going. so it's relatively new project and the team decided to adopt and use Kubernetes (https://kubernetes.io/) for the first time.
+We started the ICGC ARGO project (https://platform.icgc-argo.org/) in mid 2019, and it's still on going.
+So it's a relatively new project and the team decided to adopt and use Kubernetes (https://kubernetes.io/) for the first time.

 Kuberenetes is a very powerful and the defacto container orchestration tool at this time (not sure if tool is the right word to describe this beast!).
 K8s comes with a new set of challanges as any other new abstraction layer we introduce in software building process, and one of these challanges is the management of the Resource files we need to create, update and manage to communuicate with K8s on how we want to deploy, scale, control storage and conenct our containers together and monitor their needs and health.